bccp/nbodykit/docs/source/algorithms/survey-power.rst

 padded with zeros via the ``BoxPad`` keyword.
 Users can also specify a desired box size by passing in the ``BoxSize`` keyword.

+The :class:`~nbodykit.source.catalog.fkp.FKPCatalog`
-Most importantly, the :class:`~nbodykit.source.catalog.fkp.FKPCatalog` object can be converted to a mesh object, :class:`~nbodykit.source.catalogmesh.fkp.FKPCatalogMesh`, via the :func:`~nbodykit.source.catalog.fkp.FKPCatalog.to_mesh` function.
-This mesh object knows how to paint the FKP weighted density field, given by equation :eq:`F`, to the mesh using the discrete object data from the "data" and "randoms" catalogs.
+object can be converted to a mesh object, :class:`~nbodykit.source.catalogmesh.fkp.FKPCatalogMesh`, via the :func:`~nbodykit.source.catalog.fkp.FKPCatalog.to_mesh` function.
+This mesh object knows how to paint the FKP weighted density field, given by equation :eq:`F`, to the mesh using the "data" and "randoms" catalogs.
 With the FKP density field painted to the mesh, the :class:`ConvolvedFFTPower` algorithm uses equations :eq:`Pell-ours` and :eq:`Fell` to compute the multipoles specified by the user.

 From Sky to Cartesian Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^